younghhk/Survival-Analysis/README.md

 - Do not add a generic “age” covariate when age is the time axis.

-## 🙏 Acknowledgments

-Special thanks to **Dr. Jung Kim** for bringing this interesting delayed-entry scenario to my attention.

 ---

 <a id="sec-adjusted-survival"></a>
-# 2. Adjusted Survival Curve Estimation from the Cox Proportional Hazards Model
+# Adjusted Survival Curve Estimation from the Cox Proportional Hazards Model

 This repository provides a reproducible example of how to generate **adjusted survival curves** from a **Cox proportional hazards model** in R. These curves resemble Kaplan–Meier plots but are model-based estimates that account for covariates.
 They are useful for visualizing survival probabilities while controlling for confounding factors.